 6.27.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.27 applies to Fortran.

-Fortran has a select case construct, and control never flows from one alternative to another.
+Fortran has the select case construct, the select type construct and the select rank construct.
+In each of these constructs, control never flows from one alternative to another, but it can happen that no case is executed unless a default clause is included in each usage.

-Fortran has a computed go to statement that allows control to flow from one alternative to another, and allows other unexpected flow of control.
+Fortran has obsoleted the computed go to statement which allows control to flow from one alternative to another, and allows other unexpected flow of control.

-The vulnerabilities associated with select-case blocks and enumeration types with “holes” apply to Fortran.

 6.27.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.27.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.27.5;

-Cover cases that are expected never to occur with a case default clause to ensure that unexpected cases are detected and processed, perhaps emitting an error message.
+Cover cases that are expected never to occur with a default clause to ensure that unexpected cases are detected and processed, for example by emitting an error message;

+Avoid the use of the computed go to statement.

 6.28 Demarcation of control flow [EOJ]